Biomedical Signals and Systems

 - Phonocardiography.
 Vectorcardiography.
 Respiratory system.

 - Medical imaging systems.
-Roentgen.
+X-ray.
 Fluoroscopy.
 Digital subtraction angiography.
+Computed tomography.